Farmington, Arkansas: Reconstruction through present

 Around the 1890s, residents found prosperity by growing strawberries and grapes and shipping them on the St. Louis–San Francisco Railway.
 The tracks were pulled up during World War II.
 Farmington was incorporated on October 15, 1946.

 Geography

 According to the United States Census Bureau, the city has a total area of 4.8 sqmi, all land.
+Farmington is located close to the Ozark mountains.